Django Template Language

 Comments

-the comment out part of a line in a template use the comment syntax{# #} for example this template would render as 'hello':
+the comment out part of a line in a template use the comment syntax{# #}

 {#greeting#}hello